 Cash and Cash Equivalents - All balances related to room and board and most fees are held in the state treasury.
 Minnesota Statutes, Section 118A.03, requires that deposits be secured by depository insurance or a combination of depository insurance and collateral securities held in the state's name by an agent of the state.
-The statutes further require that such insurance and collateral shall be at least 10 percent greater than the amount on deposit.
+The statutes further require that such insurance and collateral shall be at least ten percent greater than the amount on deposit, except where the collateral is irrevocable standby letter of credit, in which case the collateral should at least equal the deposits.

 Cash and cash equivalents are categorized to give an indication of the level of custodial credit risk.
-All cash and cash equivalents were insured or collateralized with securities held by the state or its agent in Minnesota State Colleges and Universities' name.
+All cash and cash equivalents were insured or collateralized with securities held by the state or its agent in Minnesota State's name.